mihaiboldeanu/POMO_Pollen_Classification/README.md

 # POMO_CNN
-Scripts to train an CNN to classify pollen images from POMO
+Scripts to train a CNN to classify pollen images from POMO